 - Major life events

-- Car purchase
+- Vehicle purchase

-1. Debt consolidation
+1. Debt and credit card consolidation

 2. Unexpected medical bills

 Even with insurance, medical expenses can still add up.
 When you have large, unexpected medical bills, a personal loan could let you pay them off all at once.
 Then, you can take your time repaying the personal loan month by month.

 If you’re worried about a late hospital bill wrecking your credit, you can use a personal loan to pay off your medical debt or dental bills in full.
 You can even use a personal loan to pay for braces, cosmetic surgery, or fertility treatments.